KhanS0hail/DS_TASK_04/README.md

 # Prodigy InfoTech Data Science Internship Task 4

 Analyze and visualize sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.
-- The dataset used for this task was obtained from Twitter and analyzed using natural language processing techniques.

 ### Task Completed